aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/14-pclusterui-dryrun.md

 ![Creation in progress](/images/hpc-aws-parallelcluster-workshop/lab1-pcluster-workshop-07-i-cluster-creation-complete.png)

-In this section we're going to use ParallelCluster UI to perform a dry-run creation mirroring the setup created with the command line interface.
+In this section we're going to return to the ParallelCluster UI to perform a dry-run creation mirroring the setup created with the command line interface.

 {{% notice info %}}
 Note that the ParallelCluster UI can also be used to Edit a cluster.